Join your fellow c-suite

-Suzanne Burns is a member of Spencer Stuart’s global Industrial Practice, serving multinational and U.S.-based manufacturing, distribution, and private equity clients.
-Her 25 years of industry experience has included growth-oriented roles in strategic planning, global expansion, mergers and acquisitions, sales, and marketing.
-Burns specializes in board, c-suite, and senior-level assignments as well as succession planning consultation across multiple sectors, functions, and regions.
+Bio: Suzanne Burns As part of Spencer Stuart’s global Industrial Practice, Suzanne Burns serves multinational and U.S.-based manufacturing, distribution, and private equity clients.
+Her 25 years of industry experience has included growth-oriented roles in strategic planning, global expansion, M&A, sales, and marketing.
+She specializes in board, c-suite, and senior-level assignments as well as succession planning.

 2:45 – 3:45 p.m.